jigapateloti/OTI_Perf_MCP/README.md

 `agent.js` serves a dashboard and exposes a unified command parser endpoint:

-- `/command` → interprets natural-language commands and runs SDK functions
+- `/command` → interprets natural-language commands and runs clean execution handlers from the SDK state modules which perform non-blocking actions.

 ---